skris56uic/cs580_final_project/Solution_2/Report.md

 ## Execution Results

-I ran the generalized algorithm with three test cases:
+We ran the generalized algorithm with three test cases:

 ### Case 1: k=3 (Original Example)
 *   **Input**: 3 relations with 5 tuples each (plus noise).